 Occasions to write a thank you aren’t limited to your granny for the hand-crotcheted bedsocks at Christmas.
-Writing a thank you note in a professional setting is highly recommended for expressing heartfelt appreciation.
+Writing a simple thank-you note in a professional setting is highly recommended for expressing heartfelt appreciation.

 72% of respondents in a recent Ask Your Target Market Survey thought that paper notes were more thoughtful than electronic ones.
 In a world drowning in instant messages and emails, a hand-written thank-you note catches and holds the attention of the receiver.